deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Additionally, the user can change other measurement attributes during a spectral or constant duration event: ``rotor_frequency`` or ``rotor_angle``, ``magnetic_flux_density``.
 If unspecified, these attributes default to the values of the identically named global attributes in the :ref:`method_api` object.
 Spectral events objects use the ``fraction`` attribute  to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.

 Inside :py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.ConstantDurationEvent` objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are "alive" during the event.  :ref:`method_api` objects in **mrsimulator** are general purpose in the sense that they are designed for an arbitrary spin system.
+:py:meth:`~mrsimulator.method.DelayEvent` objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are "alive" during the event. :ref:`method_api` objects in
+**mrsimulator** are general purpose in the sense that they are designed for an arbitrary spin system.
 That is, a method does not know, in advance, the energy eigenvalues and eigenstates of the spin system.
 Thus, when designing a :ref:`method_api` object you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
 Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or constant duration events.
 During a simulation, the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object as identified by their initial and final eigenstate quantum numbers.
-:py:meth:`~mrsimulator.method.query.TransitionQuery`
-objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
+:py:meth:`~mrsimulator.method.query.TransitionQuery` objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
 A list of specific isotopes upon which the :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects act are determined by the ``channels`` attribute in :ref:`method_api`.

 Inside :py:meth:`~mrsimulator.method.MixingEvent` objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
 A :py:meth:`~mrsimulator.method.query.MixingQuery` object holds a list of :py:meth:`~mrsimulator.method.query.RotationalQuery` objects which act on specific isotopes present in the spin system.
 As before, the list of isotopes upon which the :py:meth:`~mrsimulator.method.query.RotationalQuery` objects act are determined by the ``channels`` attribute in Method.

 In this guide to designing custom Method objects, we focus first on the queries objects, i.e., SymmetryQuery and RotationalQuery, and how to use them to select the desired transition pathways for a custom method.
 Then we examine how transitions frequencies in the desired transition pathways can be selected from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of ConstantDuration object.
-The ability to select
-:ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.
+The ability to select :ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.

 Symmetry Query
 --------------